-Did you know that smokers may be at an increased risk for Type 2 diabetes?
-While more research needs to be done to establish an association, there’s reason to believe that a family history of diabetes combined with a smoking habit can lead to this disease.
+Did you know that smoking with diabetes may lead to an increased risk for Type 2 diabetes?
+While more research needs to be done to establish an association, there’s a reason to believe that a family history of diabetes combined with a smoking habit can lead to this disease.
 What’s worse?
 Diabetics who smoke are at increased risk for several oral health issues, including:

 - Gum disease: If you are diabetic, chances of developing gum diseases are high.
 Smoking aggravates the issue by encouraging the development of oral plaque and leads to inflammation of the gums, cavities and tooth decay.